Cornerstone-OnDemand/modelkit/docs/index.md

 - **framework agnostic** you bring your own framework to the table, and you can use whatever code or library you want.
 Similarly, `modelkit` is not opinionated about how you build or train your models.
 - **organized** `modelkit` encourages you to version and share you ML library and artifacts with others, as a Python package or as a service.
 Let others use and evaluate your models!
 - **fast** `modelkit` add minimal overhead to prediction calls.
 Model predictions can be batched for speed (you define the batching logic).
 - **fast to code** Models only need to define their prediction logic and that's it.
 No cumbersome pre or postprocessing logic, branching options, etc...
-The boilerplate code is minimal and sensible.
+The boilerplate code is minimal and extensible.
 - **fast to deploy** Models can be served in a single CLI call using [fastapi](https://fastapi.tiangolo.com/)

 And more: